 If either of you takes on a dominating role and expect to make all the major decisions in your marriage, your marriage will certainly suffer.
 Furthermore, egalitarian marriages, where both spouses feel equal, are the happiest.
 You will want to aim for a marriage that has mutuality, negotiation, open sharing of thoughts and opinions, and respect for each other's point of view.

 What Can Cause Problems When Making Decisions in Marriage?

 It is great when you are both on the same page, but what about when you strongly disagree or just can't find a compromise?
 This poses a challenge in any long-term relationship.
 Here are a few tips for when you can't seem to come to an agreement about an important decision.

-- If things start to escalate, take a breather and agree to discuss at a later time.
+- If things start to escalate, take a breather, and agree to discuss it at a later time.